 Abstract This paper evaluates the bearing capacity and failure mechanism of micropile groups in sand and clay.
-Micropiles are small diameter piles (typically less than 300mm) which are generally used for structural support, underpinning and in-situ earth reinforcement.
-The goal of this study was comparing the performance of micropile groups in sand and clay.
-Also, bearing capacity and failure mechanism of the micropile group evaluated and compared to single equivalent concrete pile with a similar cap.
-For this purpose, bearing capacity diagrams were plotted using finite element based Plaxis 3D Foundation software.
+Micropiles are small-diameter piles (typically less than 300mm) that are generally used for structural support, underpinning, and in-situ earth reinforcement.
+The goal of this study was to compare the performance of micropile groups in sand and clay.
+Also, the bearing capacity and failure mechanism of the micropile group were evaluated and compared to a single equivalent concrete pile with a similar cap.
+For this purpose, bearing capacity diagrams were plotted using finite element-based Plaxis 3D Foundation software.
 Analysis results showed that the micropile group together with the soil within the group developed into a block and had higher bearing capacity in clay rather than loose sand.
-Also, bearing capacity and failure mechanism of the micropile group in clay was similar to single equivalent concrete pile and the failure theories of piles in the literature.
+Also, the bearing capacity and failure mechanism of the micropile group in clay was similar to single equivalent concrete piles and the failure theories of piles in the literature.